JunMa11/COVID-19-CT-Seg-Benchmark/README.md

-# COVID-19 CT Segmentation Benchmark: Towards Efficient COVID-19 CT Annotation (Under Construction)
+# Towards Efficient COVID-19 CT Annotation: A Benchmark for Lung and Infection Segmentation
 A Benchmark for Lung and Infection Segmentation in COVID-19 CT scans

 - Task 1: Learning with limited annotations